-Another 24 words (2 lines of text) are included under the topic Early Gerlaugh Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Gerlaugh Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gerlaugh family to the New World and Oceana
+Migration of the Gerlaugh family

 Some of the first settlers of this family name or some of its variants were: Conrad Gerlach, with his wife and four children, who arrived in America in 1709.
 Johann Christopher Gerlach came to New York State in 1710-11.